|

 Three main concepts are introduced:

-refer to entities that produce solutions to explicit problems,
+1. Constructions refer to entities that produce solutions to explicit problems, create new reality and can be implemented,

-entities that solve problems emergent
+2. Managerial constructions refer to entities that solve problems emergent in running business organizations and

-3) the constructive approach is a research procedure for producing constructions.
+3. The Constructive approach is a research procedure for producing constructions.

 They base their arguments on Johnson and Kaplan’s (1987) charge to management accounting researchers "to design" (construct) new, more relevant management accounting systems and to be innovative in their approach.